jwzhanggy/Graph-Bert/README.md

 (4) script_4_evaluation_plots.py is used for plots drawing and results evaluation purposes.

+#### To run a script, you can just use command line: python3 script_name.py

 We suggest to run the code with Pycharm and python3.

 #### Several toolkits may be needed to run the code
 (1) pytorch (https://anaconda.org/pytorch/pytorch)